Itissn/nz-fee-portal/README.md

 # NZ Fee Portal
+This portal is a prototype reference tool.
+Tuition fees and programme information should always be verified through the official provider links.
+The extracted fee snapshots are not guaranteed to cover all providers or all programmes.

 A prototype Streamlit web app for searching New Zealand tertiary education programme pages, official fee-source links, and extracted fee snapshots.